jirehhuang/jhutils/README.md

-# `python-lambda-template`
+# `jhutils`

-This repository contains utilities developed by Jireh Huang for his own interests and personal projects.
+This repository contains Python utilities developed by Jireh for his own interests and personal projects.

 ## Contributing